Rolling Hills Country Day School

 Rolling Hills Country Day School is a nonsectarian independent Kindergarten to Grade 8 school located in Rolling Hills Estates on the Palos Verdes Peninsula in Los Angeles County, California.
+The school is a for-profit school, owned by the school administration, the director and vice principal hold majority shares.

 History

 Rolling Hills Country Day School was founded in 1961.
 It is accredited by the Western Association of Schools and Colleges.

 Student population

 The school has 395 students from approximately nine local communities (for 2017–2018), Lower School (Kindergarten through Grade 5): 231 students, Middle School (Grades 6 through 8): 150 students.

 70 percent Caucasian, 21 percent Asian, 4 percent Middle Eastern, 2 percent Hispanic, 3 percent African American.